 The maximum allowable solid material content in the suspension depends on the type of drum used.
 If the separator is suitable for the desired technical process depends on further factors, such as, for example, the viscosity of the liquids to be separated.

-The separator (also known as centrifugal separator or separator centrifuge) belongs to the continuous sedimentation centrifuges with respect to the liquid discharge.
+The Centrifugal separator belongs to the continuous sedimentation centrifuges with respect to the liquid discharge.
 With respect to the solid material discharge it can belong to discontinuous, the pseudo discontinuous or the continuous centrifuges depending on the design of the drum.

-Separators with disc drums (also known as disc separators or disc centrifuges):
+Centrifugal Separators with disc drums (also known as disc stack centrifuges):

 - with solid wall drum: discontinuous discharge of solid materials